frc2357/meltdown-management-system/README.md

 - Press the event dropdown to see the matches for that event
 - Press the export icon to display a QR code to scan into with Overseer
 - Press the red trash can to delete a match from the tablet

+### Updating to 2025
+- Change version in `scouting/sentinel/package.json`, `scouting/sentinel/app.json`, `scouting/overseer/package.json` to 2025.0.1
+- In `scouting/common/types`, create a `2025` folder.
+In the folder, copy in contents from `scouting/common/types/2024`
+- Update type names to 2025, update event structure and enum values as needed.
+- At this point the **Overseer** application is updated for 2025, **Sentinel** will require significant re-work for the 2025 game